googleforgames/agones/site/content/en/docs/Reference/gameserver.md

 - `container` is the name of container running the GameServer in case you have more than one container defined in the [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 If you do,  this is a mandatory field.
 For instance this is useful if you want to run a sidecar to ship logs.
 - `ports` are an array of ports that can be exposed as direct connections to the game server container
   - `name` is an optional descriptive name for a port
+  - `range` (Alpha, behind "PortRanges" feature gate) is the optional port range name from which to select a port when using a 'Dynamic' or 'Passthrough' port policy.
   - `portPolicy` has three options:
         - `Dynamic` (default) the system allocates a random free hostPort for the gameserver, for game clients to connect to.
         - `Static`, user defines the hostPort that the game client will connect to.
 Then onus is on the user to ensure that the port is available.
 When static is the policy specified, `hostPort` is required to be populated.